hans/hans.github.com/_posts/2018-02-23-language-is-the-next-frontier.md

 layout: post
 title: LeCun&#58; Language is the next frontier for AI—or not
 date: 23 February 2018
-excerpt: A change of opinion hints at a change of fortune in the NLP community.
+excerpt: A change of opinion hints at a change of fortune in the NLP community?
 main: true
 ---